templeman/templeman.io/content/note/awesome-ipsum.md

 generators from around the web.

-The generators are broken up by kind, then further categorized with tags denoting any helpful features.
+The generators are broken up by kind, then further categorized with tags denoting helpful features.
 Anyone is encouraged to peruse the list and contribute new generators, or help notify me of decommissioned sites.
 By soliciting help from the community, I hope to have a near-comprehensive list with a minimum of link-rot.
 I've already received a number of great suggestions